C-sharpProjects/WPF-Camera-Frame-Analyzer/README.md

 ## 🎯 Overview

-This project demonstrates the correct implementation of a real-time camera frame processing pipeline that:
+This project to correct implementation of a real-time camera frame processing pipeline that:

 1. **Captures frames** from a webcam at 30 FPS
 2. **Calculates average pixel values** for each frame